1. Home

 2. Fares and tolls

-Proposed changes to MTA fares and tolls in 2025
+Changes to MTA fares and tolls in 2025

 Fares and tolls give the MTA resources to operate a safe and reliable transportation system that New Yorkers can count on.
 Fare and toll changes are small and occur at regular intervals to keep up with inflation and avoid surprising customers with unpredictable or double-digit increases.